-While I’m not a fan of making a huge fuss over Christmas, I do like to actually enjoy myself.
-I don’t want to be spending hours and hours sourcing and wrapping gifts so something like a pre-made hamper sounds like a great idea to me – other than the cost!
+While I’m not a fan of making a massive fuss over Christmas, I do like to actually enjoy myself.
+I don’t want to be spending hours and hours sourcing and wrapping gifts, so something like a pre-made hamper sounds like a great idea to me – other than the cost!

 Bargain luxury gift hampers

-First up, you need to work out what to put everything for the hamper into.
+First up, you need to work out what to put the contents into.

-If you are making a few hampers, you can bulk buy baskets (these ones work out at about £5 each or these smaller ones work out at less than £1.50 each), then buy extra bits separately.
+If you are making a few hampers, you can bulk buy baskets (these smaller ones work out at less than £2.50 each), then purchase extra bits separately.

-Check out The Works who have a great budget range of DIY sets for hampers from £4.
-Plus, use The Works voucher code XMAS30 to get up to 30% off at the checkout.
+Check out The Works, who have a great budget range of DIY sets for hampers from £4, so you can buy make-your-own kits.

-To make sure the hamper has all the same stuff as the Aldi one, I’ve looked to find the same or very similar products that are readily available at the supermarket.
+To make sure the hamper is like the Aldi one, I’ve looked to find the same or very similar products that are readily available at the supermarket.

-I used Tesco for a price comparison, others may work out cheaper.
+I used Tesco for price comparison; others may work out cheaper.

-The total cost of a supermarket (mostly high end products) comes in at £28.67.
-Even with the cost of a DIY hamper kit, the total cost of the hamper works out at a maximum price of £36.20.
+The total cost of a supermarket (mostly high-end products) comes in at short of £30.
+Even with the cost of a DIY hamper kit, the total cost of the hamper works out at a maximum price of £36.

 Branding down would save more but, it’s meant to be a luxury hamper!